pitt-cosmos/act-glitch-studies/README.md

 - `coincident_signals.routines.FindEvents`: find peaks in cosigs which correspond to physical events.

 ## List of Utility Functions
-- `eventloop.utils.pixels`: contains useful functions for accessing pixels.
+- `todloop.utils.pixels`: contains useful functions for accessing pixels.
-- `eventloop.utils.cuts`: contains useful function when working with cuts.
+- `todloop.utils.cuts`: contains useful function when working with cuts.
 ## Development Guidelines
 1. Class name use camel case like `GetTrackWithSpread`.
 2. Method name use lowercase with underscores like `get_tod_id`.